A mathematical model of CAR-T cell therapy in combination with chemotherapy for malignant gliomas: Materials and methods

+In this study, we develop a mathematical model of MG cells, categorizing them as either sensitive or resistant to TMZ and CAR-T cell therapy.
+We construct an {ODE-based} model to describe the growth of MG and its response to combined TMZ and CAR-T cell therapies.
+The model is based on a compartmental framework that captures the temporal evolution of several homogeneous tumor cell subpopulations and their responses to TMZ and CAR-T. Specifically, it includes subpopulations of sensitive ($S$), resistant to CAR-T cell therapy but sensitive to TMZ ($R_C$), and resistant to TMZ but sensitive to CAR-T ($R_E$) cells.
+For simplicity, spatial dependencies and stochastic effects are not considered in this model.
+In the following, we address the biological background on which the model is based.

+We assume that sensitive cells ($S$) have a proliferative phenotype and are sensitive to both chemotherapy \cite{chemodamage} and CAR-T therapy \cite{Feins}.
+Note that CAR-T-sensitive cells express the antigen(s) recognized by CAR-T cells, enabling targeted destruction, while resistant cells lack this expression and evade immune-mediated killing \cite{Bodnar2023amcs}.
+Some CAR-T cell antigens are related to MG growth and TMZ resistance \cite{tandemCART,trivalentCART} and cells that do not express these antigens could grow slower and be more sensitive to TMZ.
+However, for the sake of simplicity, we assume that CAR-T-resistant cells ($R_C$) exhibit the same proliferative phenotype and TMZ sensitivity as sensitive cells ($S$).

-In this study, we model malignant glioma cells, categorizing them as either sensitive or resistant to CAR-T cell therapy.
-Specifically, sensitive cells express the antigen or antigens recognized by CAR-T cells, enabling targeted destruction, while resistant cells lack this expression, evading immune-mediated killing.
-Additionally, the model incorporates sensitivity and resistance to temozolomide (TMZ), the standard chemotherapeutic agent for gliomas.
-Over time, a subset of tumor cells may remain sensitive and responsive to treatment, while others acquire resistance, reflecting the complex and dynamic nature of tumor heterogeneity under dual therapy.
+TMZ resistance is known to be induced in TMZ sensitive cells ($S$ and $R_C$) upon exposure to TMZ \cite{rabe2020identification}.
+Indeed, the model incorporates sensitivity and resistance to TMZ, the standard chemotherapeutic agent for gliomas \cite{friedman2000temozolomide,stupp_protocl2005}.
+Over time, a subset of tumor cells may remain sensitive and responsive to treatment, while others acquire resistance, reflecting the complex and dynamic nature of tumor heterogeneity under dual therapy \cite{rabe2020identification}.
+Different studies report TMZ-resistant cells proliferate at a slower, similar, and faster rate than sensitive cells \cite{campos2014aberrant,stepanenko2016temozolomide,yuan2018abt,gupta2014discordant,dai2018scd1,Delobel_PLOS}.
+Thus, we assume that TMZ-resistant cells ($R_E$) have a proliferative phenotype that may differ from TMZ-sensitive cells.
+We assume that TMZ-resistant cells express the antigen(s) recognized by CAR-T \cite{chemo_increase_antigen}, thus, these cells are sensitive (only) to CAR-T therapy and we do not include populations resistant to both TMZ and CAR-T therapy.

-Finally, we consider the dynamics of the applied treatments.
-TMZ decays exponentially between consecutive administrations, while the CAR-T cells are in competition with the tumor cells.
-We assume that TMZ kills TMZ sensitive tumor cells and CAR-T cells, while CAR-T cells attack only the tumor population in which the tumor antigen is expressed.
+We also consider the dynamics of the applied treatments.
+TMZ decays exponentially between consecutive administrations following first-order pharmacokinetics \cite{agarwala2000temozolomide}, it acts only on TMZ-sensitive tumor cells and can induce resistance in these cells \cite{rabe2020identification}.
+Instead, CAR-T cells compete with tumor cells, become naturally inactivated, and attack only the tumor population in which tumor antigen(s) is expressed \cite{Brown2,Fonkoua}.